noutinmountain/noutinmountain/README.md

 ### Hi there 👋<h2> I'm zhengjunyao</h2>
 <img align='right' src="https://bu.dusays.com/2022/01/04/b95a7695a7d2f.gif" width="230">
- from guangdong China, now lives in guangzhou, u can call me English name Joe I enjoy the pleasure and sense of achievement brought by programming.
-If you want to progress with me, please follow me, thank you！
+ from guangdong China, now lives in guangzhou, u can call me English name Joe
 <br>
 <br>
 <!-- 个人资料徽标 -->